williamntlam/williamntlam/README.md

 </p>

 Bad things do happen; how I respond to them defines my character and the quality of my life.
-I can choose to sit in perpetual sadness, immobilized by the gravity of my loss, or I can choose to rise from the pain and treasure the most precious gift I have - life itself.
+I can choose to sit in perpetual sadness, immobilized by the gravity of my loss, or I can choose to rise from the pain
 --
 -- Walter Anderson